 The diet includes insects, especially grasshoppers, also small snakes, lizards, birds and rodents.

 Nesting takes place from September to February.
-The nest is a platform of leafy twigs, built by both sexes.
-Two chalky-white eggs with reddish-brown blotches are laid and are incubated by both sexes or just the female, for 32-33 days.
+Both adults build the platform nest of leafy twigs.
+The two chalky-white eggs have reddish-brown blotches and are incubated by both sexes or just the female, for 32-33 days.
 The young are fed by both parents and fledge after about a month.